New IMF Programme Crucial For Economic Stability: PM - UrduPoint

 The prime minister hoped that after the IMF board meeting, the last tranche of existing standby agreement worth $1.1 billion will be disbursed to Pakistan this month.

-As regards, digitization of the Federal Board of Revenue (FBR), the prime minister informed that the consultants for the digitization process would be appointed by end of current month.
+About digitization of the Federal Board of Revenue (FBR), the prime minister informed that the consultants for the digitization process would be appointed by end of the current month.

+Afterward, he said Tassaduq Hussain Jillani refused from the commission, subsequently the Supreme Court took a sou motu notice of the letter.

-As regards receiving letters from the judges with suspicious powder, the prime minister said the government was investigating the matter.
+As regards of receiving letters by the judges with suspicious powder, the prime minister said the government was investigating the matter.
 "The government, with the sense of responsibility will also probe this matter to uncover the reality."

-With respect to the security of the Chinese workers and engineers, the prime minister said the government was evolving a foolproof system for the security of the Chinese workers.
+With respect to the security of the Chinese workers and engineers, the prime minster said the government was evolving a fool proof system for the security of the Chinese workers.

+The prime minister said the cabinet presented the finance division's Fiscal Policy Statement for the financial year 2022-23, the Debt Policy Statement for the financial year 2022-23 and the Year End Government Performance Monitoring Report in the meeting.
+The federal cabinet approved the submission of the above statements/report to the National Assembly under prevailing laws, he said.

+The meeting was told that the cabinet, on the recommendation of Foreign Affairs Division, allowed former Chief of Naval Staff Admiral Muhammad Amjad Khan Niazi to receive the "King Abdul Aziz Medal Badge of Honor of Excellent Class" on behalf of the Government of Saudi Arabia and "Darjah Kepahlawan Angkatan Tentera" on behalf of the Government of Malaysia.

 Recent Stories